catseye/Robin/doc/Robin.md

 For a symbol to appear unevaluated in a Robin program, it must be introduced as a literal.
-However, there is no intrinsic way to do this, so in order to demonstrate it, we must use something we haven't covered yet: a macro.
-We'll just go ahead and show the example, and will explain macros later.
+However, there is no intrinsic way to do this, so in order to demonstrate it, we must use something we haven't covered yet: an operator.
+We'll just go ahead and show the example, and will explain operators later.

     | ((macro (a e) (head a)) hello)
     = hello